-The close: Dow up 400 points, TSX recovers from five-month low
+The close: Dow up 410 points, TSX recovers from five-month low

 Some of the biggest gainers on the TSX Composite included CP Rail, up 3.1 per cent, Nutrien up 2.4 per cent and Enbridge up 2.3 per cent.

-Wall Street's three major indexes rebounded on Monday with broad-based gains across sectors as investors appeared to regain confidence after U.S. equities' biggest weekly drop in two years.
+Wall Street's three major indexes rebounded on Monday with broad-based gains as investors regained some confidence after U.S. equities' biggest weekly drop in two years, but strategists stopped short of calling an end to the market pullback.

+The announcement of President Donald Trump's budget, including an infrastructure spending plan, helped sectors such as S&P materials and industrials.

+But the bigger factor was likely the S&P's test and rebound from a key technical level on Friday when it briefly fell 11.8 percent from its Jan.
+26 record and below its 200-day moving average during that session, according to strategists.

 All three major U.S. exchanges registered their biggest two-day percentage gain since the end of June, 2016.

-But investors' mood was primarily boosted by the S&P's brief breach and bounce back from a key technical level on Friday, according to Adam Sarhan, chief executive of 50 Park Investments, in New York.

-"Friday was a near-term low.
-The market found support with the 200-day moving average.
-Today you're building on the low," he said.
-"You have a lot of short-covering and you have a lot of the buy-the-dip crowd show up today.
-Friday's low can now be used as a very important level of support."
+Jeff Schulze, investment strategist, at Clearbridge Investments, in New York is expecting more volatility "as the tug-of-war from short-term negative price momentum is put up against the long-term fundamentals."

+He said "the long-term fundamentals will win out, but I think volatility will also be part of that equation."
-All of the S&P 500's major eleven sectors were higher, though interest-rate sensitive sectors real estate, utilities and telecommunications services were the worst performers.

-Even the real estate sector managed to eke out a 0.25 per cent gain as the afternoon wore on but it was weighed down by U.S. 10-year Treasury yields, which hit a new four-year high of 2.902 earlier in the day.
+All the S&P 500's major 11 sectors rose, though bond-proxy sectors real estate, utilities and telecommunications services underperformed as investors monitored rising interest rates after U.S. 10-year Treasury yields hit a new four-year high of 2.902 earlier in the day.

+The S&P materials sector was the biggest percentage gainer with a 2.1 per cent rise followed by a 1.8-per-cent gain in information technology

 Stocks were helped a little by Trump's budget proposal for fiscal 2019, which includes $200-billion for infrastructure spending, more than $23-billion for border security and immigration enforcement, as well as $716-billion for military programs, including the U.S. nuclear arsenal.

-While last week's panic selling was done, strategists were not willing to call an end to the market correction as the S&P was still around 7 per cent below its Jan.
-26 record.

-"It's too soon to tell if it's a counter trend rally that's sustainable," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.
+The CBOE Volatility Index, the most widely followed barometer of expected near-term stock market volatility, ended down 3.45 points at 25.61, its lowest close since Feb.
+2.

 The market took fright after strong wage-growth data on Feb.
-2 raised the specter of rising inflation and fears of accelerated interest rate hikes, which ignited a rally in bond yields and a selloff in stocks.
+2 raised the specter of rising inflation and fears of accelerated interest rate hikes, which ignited a rally in bond yields and a sell-off in stocks.

+The S&P's biggest boosts from single stocks came from Apple Inc, which rose 4 percent, and Amazon.com, which ended up 3.5 percent.

+Advancing issues outnumbered declining ones on the NYSE by a 2.80-to-1 ratio; on Nasdaq, a 1.90-to-1 ratio favoured advancers.

 Reuters